 Datascope are a multi-award winning specialist.
 Animators, Artists, Programmers, Producers, Audio Designers, Mobile Developers, and Marketing.

 Amiqus cover Gaming Jobs including Art, Animation, Design, Production, Programming & Commercial.

-Aardwark Swift are an ward-winning specialists across console, mobile, toys and licensing sectors.
+Aardwark Swift are an award-winning specialists across console, mobile, toys and licensing sectors.